Beverage Industry Management (BBus)

 What are the facilities like for this course in CIT?

-The Brewing and Distillation modules will be delivered in the Faculty of Engineering and Science.
+The Brewing and Distillation modules will be delivered in the Faculty of Engineering and Science (also located at the CIT Bishopstown Campus.

 What level of Business is incorporated into the course?